 A piece of garlic bread is fine for most dogs but I wouldn’t make it a habit (for your dog or for you!).

-We often hear “can dogs eat [fill in the blank]” so are working on a series of articles to discuss these topics.
+We often hear “can dogs eat [fill in the blank]” so we are working on a series of articles to discuss these topics.
 Please see our additional articles on our main dog health.

-For more information about what your dog should and should not eat, be sure to take a look at our “Can dogs eat…” article where we cover over 80 different items.
+Also for a more information overview about what your dog should and should not eat, be sure to take a look at our “Can dogs eat…” article where we cover over 80 different food items.